 RECOMMENDED BOOKS

 Sr. no. Name Author(s) Publisher

-1 3D Animation for Roger King Chapman
+1 3D Animation for the Roger King Chapman

-the Raw Beginner and the same of th andHall
+Raw Beginner Using AND DESCRIPTION OF THE PARTY OF andHall

-Using Maya The second second
+Maya The second second

-2 Editing Digital Video Robert Goodman McGraw-Hill
+2 Editing Digital Video - Robert Goodman McGraw-Hill

-- The Complete Creative and Technical VA.
+The Complete 0.00 (A)

-Guide 10 TO
+Creativeand Technical 600

+Guide THE PARTY OF THE P

 3 Maya Documentation https://knowledge.autodesk.com Autodesk

 Course Code CSE455

 Course Title Natural Language Processing

 Type of Course PE

-LTP 300
+LTP 3 0 0

 Credits 3

 Course Objectives The objective of this course is to provide knowledge of the

 fundamentals of speech and text processing

 Course The learner will be able to-

 Outcomes(CO) 1.
 Understand basic concepts of Natural language processing

 2. Explain Machine translation and speech recognition